dqops/dqo/docs/reference/sensors/table/availability-table-sensors.md

 table/availability/table_availability
 ```
 **Description**
-Table availability sensor that executes a row count query.
+Table availability sensor runs a simple table scan query to detect if the table is queryable.
 This sensor returns 0.0 when no failure was detected or 1.0 when a failure was detected.